SpecFlowOSS/SpecFlow/docs/Bindings/FSharp-Support.md

 [Bindings](Bindings.md) for SpecFlow can be written also in F#.
 Doing so you can take the advantages of the F# language for writing step definitions: you can define regex-named F# functions for your steps.
 Simply put the regex between double backticks.

+About F language: F# is a mature, open source, cross-platform, functional-first programming language.
+It empowers users and organizations to tackle complex computing problems with simple, maintainable and robust code.

 ```F#
 let [<Given>] ``I have entered (.*) into the calculator``(number:int) =
     Calculator.Push(number)